 This Centre works closely with a range of external agencies to support students who left school early.
-Our Head of School, Director of Campuses, Heads of Campus, Deans of Students, Regional Transitions Officer and Guidance Officers liaises with early school leavers and their parents/carers, providing a service 'beyond the Centre to assist early leavers make a successful transition to other educational pursuits or employment.
+Our Head of School, Director of Campuses, Heads of Campus, Deans of Students, Regional Transitions Officer, and Guidance Officers liaises with early school leavers and their parents/carers, providing a service 'beyond the Centre to assist early leavers make a successful transition to other educational pursuits or employment.

-A small number of students in 2023 had their enrolment cancelled due to continued non-participation in their program of study but with the knowledge that they are welcome to return to us and proceed with their schooling in the future.
+We continue to hold our students to high standards of attendance and academic progression.
+In 2024 a small number of students had their enrolment cancelled due to continued non-participation in their program of study.
+A key policy to these cancellations in our student code of conduct is they know that they are welcome to return to us and reengage with their schooling in the future.